Sunloid/SDLC-Jenkins-maven-tomcat10/SDLC-Pipeline/Operation/operation.md

 # The working of the SDLC pipeline
+The working of this particular SDLC pipeline is simple, automated and easy to operated.
+It contains 3 servers(Development, Quality Assurance and Production server) on 3 instances on AWS EC2.
+Each instances has components and different uses.
+Development server contains Maven and Jenkins, Quality Assurance and Production server consists of Apache tomcat.
+The beginning the Code is committed by the developer in the Github repository.
+That same Github repository with the help of GitSCM pulling triggers a build in the jenkins which compiles it into a .war file.
+In the same build as a post build option the .war file is sent into the tomcat of the QA server for testing the code.
+If the build is stable then the build

 First we need to install the required plugins in Jenkins to run this pipeline Go to Jenkins Manage > plugins > Available plugins and search the following plugins and install them.